 The pulse is being created digitally, using a sample clock generator that clocks memory points.
 The rate of the sample clock defines the incremental resolution.
-Consider that you want to generate 100 us pulse rates with 1 us high time pulse and the rest of the period low.
-In this case, the generator can select the 100 MSa/s to 1 GSa/s clock rates, because this is enough for generating a high signal of 1 us using just 100 to 1000 memory points.
+Consider that you want to generate 100 ms pulse rates with 1 ms high time pulse and the rest of the period low.
+In this case, the generator can select the 1 kSa/s to 10 kSa/s clock rates, because this is enough for generating a high signal of 1 ms using just 100 to 1000 memory points.
 However, when you want to define much smaller pulse widths at larger rep rates, the number of points that are used for the generation increases as a function of the period.
 The limitation is set by the number of memory points.
 With the standard memory model, the incremental resolution is 1 in 16,000,000.
-This increases to 1 in 32,000,000 if you purchased the expanded memory option.
+This increases to 1 in 32,000,000 if you purchased the WX2182C-1.